-Semiweekly schedule example: Green Inc., which has a semiweekly deposit schedule, pays wages once each month on the last day of the month.
-Although Green Inc. has a semiweekly deposit schedule, it will deposit just once a month because it pays wages only once a month.
-The deposit, however, will be made under the semiweekly deposit schedule as follows: Green Inc.'s tax liability for the October 31, 2003 (Friday) payday must be deposited by November 5, 2003 (Wednesday).
+Semiweekly schedule example: Green, Inc., which has a semiweekly deposit schedule, pays wages once each month on the last Friday of the month.
+Although Green, Inc. has a semiweekly deposit schedule, it will deposit just once a month because it pays wages only once a month.
+The deposit, however, will be made under the semiweekly deposit schedule as follows: Green, Inc.'s tax liability for the October 29, 2004 (Friday) payday must be deposited by November 3, 2004 (Wednesday).
 Under the semiweekly deposit schedule, liabilities for wages paid on Wednesday through Friday must be deposited by the following Wednesday.